The Best Jewish Colleges in the US

 The Jewish Studies department at Cornell also oversees the administration of major and minor courses of study for students interested in pursuing degrees in related fields.

 In addition to a traditional Hillel, Cornell provides its Jewish students with a Center for Jewish Living, which sets it apart from the Jewish communities at other institutions.
-Jewish students who are working toward a degree can take use of the student-run center’s social activities, religious get-togethers, and fully functional housing hall.
+Jewish students who are working toward a degree can make use of the student-run center’s social activities, religious get-togethers, and a fully functional housing hall.

 Additional support is provided through Cornell Hillel in the form of academic activities, student groups, internship opportunities, and efforts relating to social justice.